 When music & art are getting nervous.
 With the Sonapticon music becomes proverbially nervous: an entire room is transformed into a network of interacting tons, reflecting fundamental processes in nerve cells that make us sentient and thinking beings.
 The walk-through the immersive sound space of communicating speakers not only makes it possible to immerse yourself in the network structure, but at the same time you can interact with the so called audio-neurons through tones and sounds.
 Once you get a feel for the processes, the Sonapticon allows you to make music in a completely new way - music that gives you an idea of the cognitive processes that still remain a mystery to us in their complexity.

-The pilot project is funded by the Beauftragten der Bundesregierung für Kultur und Medien as part of Neustart Kultur with project funds from the Bundesverbands Bildender Künstlerinnen und Künstler.
+The pilot project with audio-neurons was funded in 2021 by the Beauftragten der Bundesregierung für Kultur und Medien as part of Neustart Kultur with project funds from the Bundesverbands Bildender Künstlerinnen und Künstler.
+An expansion of the network to 125 Audioneurons is planned for 2023, which will premiere as Theatre of Memory at the Tieranatomisches Theater in Berlin.

 Most people do know feedback in acoustic systems as a cascading effect of a microcophone in combination with a loudspeaker as explored artistically by Jimmy Hendrix with his guitar.
 The Sonapticon uses a similar but different scheme.
 The basic unit of the Sonapticon are audio neurons interconnected not by wires but by sound transmitted in space.
 An audio neuron registers impulses spikes) from its acoustic environment by a microphone and fires its own impulse by a loudspeaker.
 The clue of that system is that every neuron gets assigned a sine tone with an individual frequency.